verrazzano/verrazzano/examples/bobs-books/README.md

     * **Option 3:** Alternatively, point your own DNS name to the load balancer's external IP address.
 In this case, you would need to have edited the `bobs-books-app.yaml` file to use the appropriate values under the `hosts` section for each application (such as `your-roberts-books-host.your.domain`), before deploying the applications.
       Then, you can use a browser to access each of the applications as shown below:

       a.
-Robert's Books UI at `http://<your-roberts-books-host.your.domain>/`
+Robert's Books UI at `http://<your-roberts-books-host.your.domain>/`.

       b.
-Bobby's Books UI at `http://<your-bobbys-books-host.your.domain>/bobbys-front-end`
+Bobby's Books UI at `http://<your-bobbys-books-host.your.domain>/bobbys-front-end`.

       a.
-Bob's order manager UI at `http://<your-bobs-orders-host.your.domain>/`
+Bob's order manager UI at `http://<your-bobs-orders-host.your.domain>/`.

 ## Troubleshooting

-1. Verify that the application configuration, domains, coherence resources and ingress trait all exist.
+1. Verify that the application configuration, domains, Coherence resources, and ingress trait all exist.
    ```
    $ kubectl get ApplicationConfiguration -n bobs-books
    $ kubectl get Domain -n bobs-books